Pagosa before Whiteman, this was Holy Ground! Updated

 The Bottomless Pit

 This article deals with the history of mankind at the spring and not with the longer term geology except to note that the bottom of the spring has never been found.
 The late Worth Crouse, Pagosa story teller, historian, writer, and engineer, once told me of his efforts at finding the bottom.
 He made a steel tripod big enough that it spanned the spring vent.
 There was a pulley wheel hanging from the peak and he bought “A LOT” of rope.
 A steel pipe was used as a weight.
 He didn’t say how much rope he let out except, “A LOT.”
 I don’t know if that information is recorded but he firmly stated that he never got to the bottom.
 He found that the pit was not straight down but followed a serpentine path.
 He had to jiggle the rope and pipe several times to get it to fall farther and became afraid the pipe might become stuck.
 He pulled it out and never tried again.
-Recently the depth was measured at 1002 feet but, that is not the true depth as it must be deeper in order for the water to heat to 144 degrees.
+Recently the depth was measured at 1002 feet but, that is not the true depth as 1002 feet was the length of the tape measure and it must be deeper in order for the water to heat to 144 degrees.

 Who was first?